 Several of his former PhD students are industry leaders: Rakesh Kushwaha is founder and CTO of mFormation (sold to Alcatel), Vijay Srinivasan is CEO of Willow TV in California, Zhen Liu was founding director of the Nokia Lab in Beijing (later sold to Microsoft), Yutao Feng is VP of Ambarella Ltd in Shanghai (a video compression company).

-Since 2006 he has graduated a total of 17 PhDs at Imperial College and supervised numerous post-docs, who are current academic faculty members at the Universities of Uppsala, Cyprus, Kings College London, Napoli II, Greenwich, Houston, and in industry including Microsoft, Verizon, Alcatel, etc.
+Since 2006 he has graduated a total of 17 PhDs at Imperial College and supervised numerous post-docs.
+Many have become academic faculty members -- mostly in Europe -- at the Universities of Uppsala, Cyprus, Kings College London, Napoli II, Greenwich, Houston (USA), or have joined industry including Microsoft, Verizon, Alcatel, etc.

 Described by E&T Magazine as a "true IT Innovator", Erol won IET's 2010 Oliver Lodge Medal in the UK.
 The ACM SIGMETRICS 2008 Life-Time Achievement Award awarded to Erol stated that he is "the single individual who, over a span of 30 years, has made the greatest overall contribution to the field of Computer System and Network Performance Evaluation".
 Other science awards include: